rsbivand/kk_spatial_book/README.md

 Working as of 2023-10-24

 Note that `GISTools` was archived for failing to update in 2022, and `SDMTools` was archived in 2019.
 Output files are run with retiring R-spatial packages and `GISTools` on the library path, output `_rev` files without retiring R-spatial packages on the library path.
+Diffs to be found in https://rsbivand.github.io/kk_spatial_book/.

 # spatial_book